th3w1zard1/Andastra/docs/module_resource_types_reverse_engineering.md

 # Module Resource Types - Reverse Engineering Findings

+**⚠️ IMPORTANT**: This document contains **exclusively** documentation from reverse engineered components of `swkotor.exe` and `swkotor2.exe` using Ghidra MCP.
+All findings are based on analysis of the original game executables, not third-party engine rewrites or custom implementations.

 ## Executive Summary

 This document details the reverse engineering findings for module file discovery and resource type support in `swkotor.exe` and `swkotor2.exe`.